Stage 3: Therapy for Preschoolers

 Why It Matters

-Successfully supporting initiative helps children develop a sense of purpose, confidence, and agency.
-They learn that they can plan, try, and contribute meaningfully to the world around them.
+Successfully supporting initiative helps children develop a sense of purpose and confidence.
 Therapy becomes a space where “I can do it” grows into “I can create, explore, and make things happen,” setting the stage for self-motivation and resilience in the years ahead.

 STAGE 4